robinkrahl/LrMediaWiki/README.md

 all necessary information to `MediaWikiInterface.lua`.
 This file evaluates the user input and prepares the file description and the file itself for the MediaWiki upload.
 The upload is done in `MediaWikiApi.lua`.
-`MediaWikiUtils.lua` provides common utility functions, and `MediaWiki
+`MediaWikiUtils.lua` provides common utility functions, and `MediaWikiMetadataProvider.lua` defines the custom metadata containing e. g. the file description and additional categories and templates.

-### Create release

-To create a new release,
- - copy the `mediawiki.lrdevplugin` folder and rename it to `mediawiki.lrplugin`,
- - copy the `CREDITS.txt`, `LICENSE.txt` and `README.md` files in the new
-   folder,
- - update the version information in `Info.lua` (if necessary) and finally
- - create an archive of the `mediawiki.lrplugin` folder.
-This archive may now be released.

 [comlrmw]: https://commons.wikimedia.org/wiki/Commons:LrMediaWiki
 [lrsdk]: http://www.adobe.com/devnet/photoshoplightroom.html